Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 10

 * Water.
+* Calculate how many additional kale you need to get to farming level 6.
+  * 8 XP per Parsnip * 15 Parsnips = 120 XP
+  * 17 XP per Kale * 16 Kale = 272 XP
+  * 3300 total XP - 120 XP - 272 XP = 2908 XP needed
+  * 2908 XP / 17 = 172 Kale
+  * 172 Kale Seeds * 70g = 12,040g
+* Ship enough fish to buy half of the Kale Seeds necessary (6,020g).
+(We will plant the Kale in two batches.)
+  * Two batches is optimal because we don't want to craft more [Sprinklers](https://stardewvalleywiki.com/Crafting#Sprinklers) than necessary.
+This allows for the maximum amount of iron bars to craft Quality Sprinklers on Spring 28.
 * Empty inventory.
 Retrieve Fiberglass Rod.
 * Give Vincent a birthday present (optional).
   * A [Daffodil](https://stardewvalleywiki.com/Daffodil) or a gem is a good gift.